3 nights starting from

 Leonardo da Vinci is widely accepted as one of the greatest artists in history with two of his iconic paintings – the Mona Lisa and the Last Supper – probably two of the best-known works of art in the world.
 But Leonardo was an Italian Renaissance polymath whose areas of interest included invention, painting, sculpting, architecture, science, music, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history, and cartography.
 The most active years of his creative life were spent in Milan at the end of the 15th and early 16th centuries and you will explore this legacy in the company of expert art historian, Andrew Spira who will shed light on the life, work and times of one of the world’s most extraordinary geniuses 500 years after his death.

-Day 1: Fly from London Heathrow to Milan.
+Day 1: Fly from London Gatwick to Milan.
 On arrival transfer to the hotel for check-in.
-Welcome drink and evening lecture by Andrew Spira, 'as good a painter as any other man,’ followed by dinner with wine at a nearby local restaurant.
+Welcome drink and evening lecture by Andrew Spira, 'As good a painter as any other man,’ followed by dinner with wine at a nearby local restaurant.

 Day 2: The Duomo, Ambrosian Library and Last Supper.